 - Your property is part of an affordable housing program.
 If you participate in an affordable housing program, things can get complicated.
 Usually, in these programs the landlord receives financial assistance, which might be in the form of a grant, low-interest loan, or tax credits, in return for agreeing to rent at least part of the property to tenants earning below a certain income level.
 In order to continue receiving the assistance, the landlord must comply with a complicated set of rules.
 With so much at stake, it's often worth hiring a property management company that has expertise and experience with the particular housing program in question.

 How to Find a Good Property Management Company

 If you decide to hire a property management company, use caution in selecting one.
 Here's how:

-To learn more about protecting yourself when hiring a management company and to get help with other risks facing landlords, read Every Landlord's Property Protection Guide: 10 Steps to Cut Your Risk Now, by Ron Leshnower (Nolo).
+To learn more about protecting yourself when hiring a management company and to get help with other risks facing landlords, read Nolo's Every Landlord's Guide to Managing Property.

 Other great books for landlords include:

 Nolo's Landlord page also contains a wide-ranging library of free articles for landlords looking to learn more about screening tenants, handling security deposits, dealing with repairs and maintenance, evictions, and much more.